-- Entries selected for the Print or Projected Image of the Year Competition cannot be resubmitted in any following competitions.
+- Entries submitted to the Print or Projected Image of the Year Competition cannot be resubmitted in any following competitions.
 In addition, all entries for end of Year competitions must have been entered in a competition that same year.

-- Entries for prints or DPIs can be recent or older images.
+- Entries for Prints or PDIs can be recent or older images.
 There is no time limit.

 - All images, or elements within that image, must be the original work of the author, unless otherwise stated in the competition.